How to Make Baby Laugh for the First Time (10 Foolproof Tricks)

 3. Funny Sounds and Silly Voices

-Babies are naturally drawn to unusual sounds and voice variations.
+Babies are naturally attracted to unusual sounds and variations of voice.

-• Raspberry sounds on their tummy or neck
+• Make raspberry sounds on their tummy or neck

 • Crinkly paper or packaging

-• Stuffed animals that “talk” to your baby
+• Stuffed animals that can “talk” to your baby.

-• Mirrors (babies love seeing themselves AND you)
+• Mirrors (babies love to see themselves AND you!)

-• “Airplane” by lifting baby securely above your head
+• “Airplane” where you lift baby securely over your head

-• Pop up suddenly from below a table
+• Unobtrusively popping up from below a table

 • Create a jack-in-the-box effect with a stuffed animal

-• Play “I’m gonna get you” with a slow build-up
+• Building up speed with “I’m gonna get you” game

 7. Facial Expressions That Make Baby Laugh